oRyLee/cse15l-lab-reports/labreport4.md

 Step 6: Run the tests, demonstrating if they fail

--in the terminal type in ```java ListExamplesTests.java``` in order to run the tests
+-in the terminal type in ```bash test.sh``` in order to run the tests

--after running the tests in the terminal the tests will have failed (as ahown below)
+-after running the tests in the terminal the tests will have failed (as shown below)

 <img width="752" alt="image" src="https://github.com/oRyLee/cse15l-lab-reports/assets/130015533/c02949ed-93d9-4447-8564-83bf38dfedf1">